In this Article

 Last Updated on

-Pregnancy is a time of joy but also one of anxiety, stress and fear.
-One of the dangerous things you could face during your pregnancy is the threat of blood clots.
-Even though pregnant women only face a risk of 1 in 1000 of developing a blood clot, it is a highly critical condition and can lead to serious complications for you and your unborn baby.
-The important thing to do is stay calm in the face of pressure to deal with the many problems of pregnancy.
-Fortunately, there are several things you can do to protect yourself and your child from the dangers posed by blood clots.
+Pregnancy is a time of joy, but also one of anxiety, stress and fear.
+A woman may face a few risky things during her pregnancy, one of which is the threat of blood clots.
+Even though very few pregnant women face a risk of developing a blood clot, it is a highly critical condition, and can lead to serious complications for the pregnant woman and her unborn baby.
+The important thing to do is stay calm in the face of pressure, to be able to deal with the many problems of pregnancy.
+Fortunately, there are several things one you can do to protect yourself and your child from the dangers posed by blood clots during pregnancy.

 Your body can be injured in many ways.
-If your skin receives a cut, your body will send an army of special blood cells known as platelets to help.
+If your skin experiences a cut or wound, your body will send an army of special blood cells known as platelets to help.
 Platelets, along with an assortment of clotting factors, stick together to form a seal at the injury site, and stop blood from leaving the body.
-Clotting in such circumstances is an important bodily process to prevent blood loos.
-However, if a clot forms inside your veins and is unable to dissolve, this can become a dangerous situation.
+Clotting in such circumstances is an important bodily process to prevent blood loss.
+However, if a clot forms inside your veins and is unable to dissolve itself, this can become a dangerous situation.

 Women face a much higher risk of developing a blood clot in the uterus during pregnancy than non-pregnant women.
-This is due to the raised oestrogen levels in their blood, which promote the activity of clotting factors.
-While the clot may not be dangerous in itself, depending on the location, it might cause severe complications.
-Blood clots can form at any time during the pregnancy or even for a few weeks after you give birth.
+This is due to the raised estrogen levels in their blood, which promote the activity of clotting factors.
+While the clot may not be dangerous in itself, it might cause severe complications, depending on its location.
+Blood clots can form at any time during the pregnancy, or even for a few weeks after you give birth.

 There are two main kinds of blood clots that form inside the body.
 They are:

 - Deep Vein Thrombosis: Deep Vein Thrombosis, or DVT, occurs when a blood clot develops in a vein deep within the body, usually in the thigh or calf.
-It shows itself in the form of inflammation, swelling, pain, and warmth around the area that it is located in.
+It shows itself in the form of inflammation, swelling, pain, and warmth around the area in which it is located.

-- Cerebral Vein Thrombosis: Cerebral vein thrombosis, or CVT, is the formation of a blood clot in one of the brain veins.
+- Cerebral Vein Thrombosis: Cerebral vein thrombosis, or CVT, is the formation of a blood clot in a vein that is present in the brain.
 This greatly increases the chances of a stroke.

-There are several reasons for the formation of blood clots during your pregnancy.
+There are several reasons for the formation of blood clots during pregnancy.
 Some of them are:

 Having cholesterol plaques clogging up your arteries will affect blood flow in that area, making you more susceptible to a thrombus.